 IMED 410s Neurology (S)

 This sub-internship clerkship will provide the student a better understanding of diseases of the central, peripheral, and autonomic nervous systems, including patient presentations and diagnoses.
+Repeatable for credit with permission.

 IMED 412 Hematology/Oncology (E)